Sometimes your best and fastest buyer calls you BOSS. Is your HVAC business buyer on your payroll already?

 Most of the HVAC owners I know are gracious and caring people.
 None of them built a successful business entirely on their own.
 Early employees needed healthy doses of trust and courage to join your team.
 They become friends too and giving them at least the first right of refusal to buy the company can be compassionate.

-As with anything though, there is a downside with potential pitfalls.
+As with anything though, there is a downside with potential pitfalls for your HVAC business buyer being on your payroll already.

 They think the owner is being greedy